 Walking is a simple, low-impact exercise that can help you create a more active and healthy lifestyle and may promote weight loss.
-Walking at any pace is beneficial to increase blood circulation throughout the body, as it is the best way to increase muscle contraction in the legs.
+Walking at any pace is beneficial to increase blood flow throughout the body, as it is the best way to lower your blood pressure and increase muscle contraction in the legs.
 As muscles contract and relax, they squeeze around the large veins in the legs, promoting healthy circulation in more stagnant areas of flow.

 Additional benefits to walking and other forms of exercise include improving overall balance and uplifting your mood.

 Engaging in regular stretching has numerous benefits for your body.
 Stretching with proper technique may help promote blood circulation, which carries oxygen and nutrients to your organs and muscles that are necessary for proper function, movement, and flexibility.

 3. Position Your Body